-- (y) Personal Knowledge means knowledge gained through firsthand observation or experience, as distinguished from a belief based on what someone else has said or written, and it denotes much more narrowly a fact or cluster of facts acquired by firsthand observation of or participation in events being inquired into, coupled with a credible degree of recollection.
-Batres-Garay v.
-United States AG, 748 Fed.
-Appx.
-204, 209 (III)(A) (11th Cir.
-2018). - (z) Private Admonition means a non-public sanction imposed on a prosecuting attorney by the Investigative Panel with the consent of the prosecuting attorney.
-See Rule 3.1 (c)(1). - (aa) Proceedings means all steps in the discipline and incapacity system set forth in these Rules. - (bb) Prosecute means all actions taken by a prosecuting attorney related to resolving an individual case for which probable cause for prosecution exists, including but not limited to dismissal, deferment, diversion, referral to accountability courts, motions to enter nolle prosequi and dead docket, plea, trial, and post-conviction matters. - (cc) Prosecuting Attorney means an appointed or elected commissioned district attorney or solicitor-general.
-OCGA 15-18-32(a). - (dd) Prosecutorial Decision means any decision to prosecute, as defined in Rule 1.2(bb), any individual case. - (ee) Public Reprimand means a reprimand by the Hearing Panel in the form of a written decision, which shall be publicly filed with the Supreme Court - (ff) Reasonable Cause means a reasonable ground for belief in the existence of facts warranting the filing of formal charges for discipline or a petition for transfer to incapacity inactive status. - (gg) Record means all documents filed in the case beginning with the formal charges.
-The record includes a transcript of the hearing on the formal charges only if a transcript is requested by the respondent, Director, or Hearing Panel. - (hh) Respondent means a prosecuting attorney against whom formal charges have been filed.
+- (t) Knowingly means actual knowledge of the fact in question.
+A prosecuting attorney's knowledge may be inferred from the circumstances.
+However, a district attorney or solicitor-general only knowingly authorizes or permits the acts of an assistant when they order the action at issue or ratify it with specific knowledge of the conduct.
+See Georgia Rules of Professional Conduct 5.1 (c); Georgia Code of Prosecuting Attorneys' Conduct Rule 5.6. - (u) Misconduct means any conduct by a prosecuting attorney constituting grounds for discipline.
+See Rule 3.1 - (v) Moral Turpitude means any felony or crime involving dishonesty as defined or interpreted by Georgia law.
+See Georgia Code of Prosecuting Attorneys' Conduct Rule 5.4 (a). - (w) Personal Knowledge means knowledge derived from personally seeing or hearing actions, statements, or events at issue, and shall not include information obtained through hearsay or other reports from any media, including social media, relaying facts or opinion about a case. - (x) Private Admonition means a non-public sanction imposed on a prosecuting attorney by the Investigative Panel with the consent of the prosecuting attorney.
+See Rule 3.1 (c)(1). - (y) Proceedings means all steps in the discipline and incapacity system set forth in these Rules. - (z) Prosecute means all actions taken by a prosecuting attorney related to resolving a case, including but not limited to dismissal, deferment, diversion, referral to accountability courts, motions, plea, trial, and post-conviction matters. - (aa) Prosecuting Attorney means a commissioned district attorney or solicitor-general. - (bb) Public Reprimand means a reprimand by the Hearing Panel in the form of a written decision, which shall be imposed in person in a public forum by the Hearing panel.
+See Rule 3.1(c)(3). - (cc) Reasonable Cause means a reasonable ground for belief in the existence of facts warranting the filing of formal charges for discipline or a petition for transfer to incapacity inactive status. - (dd) Record means all documents filed in the case beginning with the formal charges.
+The record includes a transcript of the hearing on the